BraulioV/Machine-Learning/README.md

 # Machine Learning

-### Machine Learning exercises for my subject of Machine Learning at University of Granada (UGR) of 2015/2016.
+### Machine Learning exercises for my subject of Machine Learning (Aprendizaje Automático) at University of Granada (UGR) of 2015/2016.

 This repository contents Machine Learning exercises divided by sections, corresponding to the exercises of the subject.
 Each folder contents the R code and a R-markdown that you can use on [RStudio](https://github.com/rstudio/rstudio) and see the results of the exercises, edit the content, etc. Also, a PDF is included (in Spanish) with the results and conclusions of the differents exercises.